top of page

 The salon at the Palazzo Guicciloi

-F(splutters and laughs): My lord - there is a crone with a basket of pine-nuts out yonder - god save us! she is very deeply wrinkled - and has a sort of scattered grey beard over her chin, at least as long as your mustachios! (slaps thigh) - she swears to some sort of a liaison with you
+F(splutters and laughs): My lord - there is a crone with a basket of pine-nuts out yonder - god save us!
+She is very deeply wrinkled - and has a sort of scattered beard over her chin, at least as long as your mustachios, though with more grey here and there spinkled! (slaps thigh) She swears t'some sort of liaison with you

-B: Indeed she does Fletcher - send her in - and mind your manners toward the elderly (frowns) - look to it!
+B: And indeed she does Fletcher - send her in - and mind your manners toward the elderly (frowns) - look to it!

-M: Ciao Eccellenza! - I have been told you are an Excellency - no? - a poet - from a small island far across the mountains and lagoons - fond of beef and taxes
+M: Ciao Eccellenza! - I have been told you are an Excellency - no? - a poet - from a soggy island far beyond our pine forests and lagoons - they say (whispers) ye are fond of beef and taxes!

 B: My! - we are in for a time of it Madam - aren't we?
-Now - to sit, please - you see, I have never met such a person of your age - we tend to die young in my land - our medics and spiritous substances contrive to snuff us out before St. Peter knows what he's about
+Now - to sit, please - you see, I have never met such a person of your age - we tend to die young in my land - our medics and spiritous substances contrive to snuff us out 'ere St. Peter knows who to reprimand!

 M: All the Montarinis live to great ages - certo, I have twelve children in their seventies